 Blog for Centre for Responsible Business, Birmingham University, January 2021

-n a recent blog on this site I may have given the impression that much of what passes as Corporate Social Responsibility or ‘CSR’ is superficial, short term and optional rather than representing the strategic reaffirmation of a company’s mission.
+In a recent blog on this site I may have given the impression that much of what passes as Corporate Social Responsibility or ‘CSR’ is superficial, short term and optional rather than representing the strategic reaffirmation of a company’s mission.

 Good.
 Objective achieved.

-If that description does indeed describe your company’s CSR operation then it’s probably organised by volunteers, not by the HR department, and/or it will largely focus on charity fundraising.
+If that description does describe your company’s CSR operation then it’s probably organised by volunteers, not by the HR department, and/or it will largely focus on charity fundraising.
 It could be doing so much more, not just for the ultimate beneficiaries of the philanthropy but for the company itself.

 A volunteering strategy in a purpose-led company, or even a business that’s simply aware of its responsibilities towards society, should be a core HR function and not an optional day out followed by team bonding in the pub.
 Don’t arrange for it to all happen on one day (without very good reason).
-Do make sure that employees don’t only contribute their time but their skills, too.
-Make sure that the skills that they use and, more importantly, those they develop through volunteering, are also salient to your company’s needs.
-The volunteer should emerge as a better employee, not just the same one as before but with added warm glow.
+Do make sure that employees not only contribute their time but their skills, too.
+Make sure that the skills that they use and, more importantly, those they develop through volunteering, are salient to your company’s needs.
+The volunteer should emerge as a better employee, not just the same one as before with an added warm glow.

 A community volunteer once said to me, pointing at the tee-shirted corporate volunteer alongside her, ‘she’s getting paid for this and I’m not’.
 That’s not the way to look at it.
 It’s the company that’s volunteering its time and skills here, not the individual.
 The deployment of time and the development of skills are core HR responsibilities, not matters for the ad hoc CSR committee.
 Engaging with the community often starts with charitable fundraising by employees but can escalate to matched funding or partnering with a charity whose mission is pertinent to that of the company.
 For example, a house building company might focus its fundraising and other, voluntary, skills-based efforts on supporting a charity for homeless people.
 Add reciprocal transfer of skills between the two organisations and you’re starting to get there!